redpesk-common/afb-test/docs/0_Installation.md

 # Installation

-`afb-test`package is available either to run tests natively (i.e. on your desktop PC) or on target (with a Redpesk® image).
+`afb-test`package is available either to run tests natively (i.e. on your desktop PC) or on target (with a redpesk image).

 The two paragraphs here below give you the right instructions, depending of what you want.

 ## Installation on target

-### Redpesk® 33
+### redpesk 33

-The default repositories available in Redpesk® 33 contains already the `afb-test` package.
+The default repositories available in redpesk 33 contains already the `afb-test` package.
 Therefore, you only have to run a simple `dnf install` command.

 ```bash
 dnf install afb-test